 - That if you really want to be, you can be parents.
 It might not happen the way you expected, but it will still be wonderful.

-- I wish that I could have somehow convinced myself back then that everything would be okay.
+- I wish I could have convinced myself back then that everything would be okay.
 I remember the panic and the pain.

 Remember to Live While Trying to Conceive